abstractmath.org

 VARIATIONS IN MEANING

 Words in a natural language may have different meanings in different social groups or different places.
-Words and symbols in both mathematical English and the symbolic language vary according to specialty and, rarely, country (see convention, default).
-And in contrast to natural languages, words and symbols can change their meanings from place to place within the same mathematical discourse (see scope).
+Words and symbols in both mathematical English and the symbolic language vary according to specialty and, occasionally, country (see convention, default).
+And words and symbols can change their meanings from place to place within the same mathematical discourse (see scope).

 Conventions

 A convention in mathematical discourse is notation or terminology used with a special meaning in certain contexts or in certain fields.
-Nice authors remind you of conventions, particular when writing for students.
+Articles and books in a specialty do not always clue you in on these conventions.

 Some conventions are nearly universal in math